Viscophoretic particle transport

-Colloidal particles suspended in a chemical gradient undergo diffusiophoresis \cite{Abecassis2008}.
-For a nonelectrolyte concentration gradient, particles drift with a diffusiophoretic velocity $v_\textrm{DP}\propto \frac{1}{\eta(x)}\textrm{d}c_\textrm{gly}/\textrm{d}x$ \cite{Anderson1982, Staffeld1989, Paustian2015, Marbach2020}.
-Here, glycerol molecules are diffusing around polystyrene particles, causing drift toward a higher glycerol concentration.
-The velocity $v_\textrm{DP}$ increases linearly from left to right.
+Colloidal particles suspended in a concentration gradient also undergo \textit{diffusiophoresis} \citep{Abecassis2008, Rasmussen2020}.
+For a nonelectrolyte concentration gradient, particles drift with a diffusiophoretic velocity $v_\textrm{DP}\propto \frac{1}{\eta(x)}\textrm{d}c_\textrm{gly}/\textrm{d}x$ \citep{Anderson1982, Staffeld1989, Paustian2015, Marbach2020}.
+Here, glycerol molecules are diffusing around polystyrene nanoparticles, causing particle drift toward a higher glycerol concentration from right to left.
+The absolute value of the velocity $v_\textrm{DP}$ increases linearly from left to right.
 Serendipitously, diffusiophoretic drift and expected viscophoretic drift have opposite directions, and, thus, the effects can be distinguished directly.
-The resulting net particle velocity (see Fig.~\ref{fig:concept}e) decreases linearly along the observation channel starting with a positive velocity dominated by viscophoresis on the left side, crossing over to a negative net velocity (i.e., transport from right to left) dominated by diffusiophoresis on the right channel side.
-In effect, particles move from both sides toward a point at which $v_{\textrm{net}} = v_\textrm{VP} - v_{\textrm{DP}} = 0\,\mu$m/s, and they accumulate there.
+The resulting net particle velocity (see \cref{fig:concept}e) decreases linearly along the observation channel starting with a positive velocity dominated by viscophoresis on the left side, crossing over to a negative net velocity (i.e., transport from right to left) dominated by diffusiophoresis on the right channel side.
+In effect, particles entering the observation channel from both sides move toward a point at which $v_{x,\textrm{net}} = v_\textrm{VP} - v_{\textrm{DP}} = $ 0\,$\mu$m, and they accumulate there.